-Iris ‘George’ has a sweet fragrance and opens late winter to early spring.
+Iris ‘George’ has a soft, sweet, primrose fragrance and opens late winter to early spring.
 The leaves are narrow and don’t generally grow until the flower is fading.
 Each bloom is 6-8cm across.
 It is noted for being slightly taller and larger than your average reticulata.

 Plant Dwarf Iris ‘George’ around 8cm deep.
 Water in well, then you only need to worry if rainfall is low during growth, or of course if they are in pots.
 The bulbs don’t need to be lifted and can be left in the ground to naturalise where they tend to multiply steadily.
 They are best given their own special spot in the garden, amongst a rockery or in a pot.
 They would rather not be disturbed and will pop up and bring you joy each year, breaking winter’s spell with their magnificence.

 The bulbs are small, and it is a good idea to mark their spot so you don’t lose them!
 Fertilise Dwarf Iris with the flowers, in winter/spring using a high potassium or liquid fertiliser.